 - WordPress Multisite

 Choose the option that fits your needs.
-If you’re not sure just go with standard WordPress.
-It’s easy enough to add WooCommerce later on or enable multisite (we have a guide for enabling WordPress multisite if you need some help).
+If you’re not sure just go with the first option for standard WordPress.
+It’s easy enough to add WooCommerce later on or even enable multisite at a later date (we have a guide for enabling WordPress multisite if you need some help).
+Plus we think the Cloudways optimizations are pretty handy.

-After making your app selection you’ll see available options for your cloud provider, server size and datacenter locations.
-The available provider options currently include:
+Then after making your app selection you’ll see available options for your cloud provider, server size and datacenter locations.
+All plans offer a free 3 day trial to give you a chance to test their hosting.
+Currently, the available provider options include:

-- Digital Ocean: SSD based storage with 7 datacenters in 3 countries, plus a 14 day free trial
+- Digital Ocean: SSD based storage with 7 datacenters in 3 countries

-All four providers offer similar services with the biggest difference being price and reliability.
-Digital Ocean and VULTR both offer nearly unlimited bandwidth for your sites at a lower cost, making them great options for developers on a budget.
+All of Cloudways’ cloud platforms offer similar services with the biggest difference being price and reliability.
+Digital Ocean and VULTR offer nearly unlimited bandwidth for your sites at a lower cost, making them great options for developers on a budget.
 Amazon & Google on the other hand provide bandwidth on a pay-as-you-go basis, meaning your monthly charges will likely be higher but you get the piece of mind that your site will never be throttled since you’re paying for every resource you use.

 Once you’ve set you provider and server size the last step is to select a server location.
 We recommend choosing a server close to your main audience.
 So if most of your traffic comes from the USA then choose a server location in that country.

 With that done you’re ready to launch your server!
-You should be taken to your console where you will see an estimated wait time for your server to be setup (our estimate was 7 minutes, and for us installation took approximately 10 minutes – pretty close!).
-While waiting you can complete your profile which asks for a contact number,plus optional information about your job and monthly spending on hosting.
+You should be taken to your console where you will see an estimated wait time for your server to be setup (our estimate was 7 minutes, and for us installation took approximately 8 minutes – so pretty close!).
+While waiting you can complete your account profile with information about your company.

 Once your server setup is complete you can move forward to managing it.
 Click on your primed server to open up the console.